Parityfp/Faraway-Voyage-of-380-001-Kilometers/README.md

 git clone https://github.com/Parityfp/Faraway-Voyage-of-830000-Kilometers
 ```

-3. change PATH variables in source.java to match your system.
+3. change PATH Strings in source.java to match your system.

 4. Run the game using MainApplication.java

 additional notes:
-for those wanting to import only the package, drag JProject3 into your desired maven java project.
+for those wanting to import only the package, drag Project3 into your desired maven java project.

+fun little project I made in 5 days